 Louise Michel Jackson

-Louise Michel is a choreographer, performer and teacher.
-For over 20 years, she has worked for various companies and independent artists such as Hanako Hoshimi-Caines, Rubberbandance, Sasha Kleinplatz, Dana Gingras, Kim Sanh Chau, Frédérick Gravel, Grand Poney/Jacques Poulin-Denis, Adam Kinner, Simon Portigal, Lara Oundjian, and Eastman-Sidi Larbi Cherkaoui.
-After living in Belgium for 5 years, she moved between Brussels and Montreal, creating her first project "STROKE" aka SHUDDER in collaboration with Ben Fury (Belgium).
-She then created a first solo Bright Worms (Théâtre Lachapelle April 2021 and Offta 2023) a research on bioluminescence with the integration of video projection and light devices in collaboration with sound artist Magali Babin.
-She is currently accompanying Edon Descollines (associate artist of the Joe Jack and John company) in the role of artistic ally for his show Trou noir (Espace libre, October 2025).
-Since 2021, she has also been working in the field of plants and flowers at the Jean-Talon market.
-With her hands in the earth and "off the dance circuit", this fascinating sphere is now essential for maintaining a good mental balance and maintaining a space of retreat necessary for her artistic practice.
-Transmission practice: It was by guiding Sidi Larbi Cherkaoui repertoire workshops that she began teaching in Europe in 2012.
-Since then, she has been inspired by a multitude of influences (speakers and collaborators - extraordinary humans) from Europe and here who have shaped her pedagogical and creative approach to transmission.
-She likes to imagine it as a great sharing of material, information, useful, expansive and malleable tools anchored in an experience of the stage field and studio training.
-She encourages intuitive momentum, drawn from the vital energy and anatomical limitations specific to each body.
-Far from form, she favors the practical and efficient motor function of the structural organization of a movement.
-She shares improvisation structures that offer technical tools and composition strategies to facilitate full awareness, autonomy and confidence through choices inhabited by an intention, an assumed task and a deep feeling.
-She encourages a horizontality, where pleasure, power, fragility, curiosity, benevolence, rigor, and individual and collective critical analysis (constructive and uninhibited) come together in the same space.
-She has been a lecturer at UQAM since 2023 and regularly teaches for EDCM, Big Bang and DAC
+Louise Michel is a choreographer, performer, and teacher.
+For over 20 years, she has worked with various companies and independent artists such as Hanako Hoshimi-Caines, Rubberbandance, Sasha Kleinplatz, Dana Gingras, Kim Sanh Chau, Frédérick Gravel, Grand Poney/Jacques Poulin-Denis, Adam Kinner, Simon Portigal, Lara Oundjian, and Eastman-Sidi Larbi Cherkaoui.
+After living in Belgium for 5 years, she moved between Brussels and Montreal, where she created her first project STROKE (also known as SHUDDER) in collaboration with Ben Fury (Belgium).
+She later created her first solo work Bright Worms (Théâtre Lachapelle, April 2021 and Offta 2023), a research project on bioluminescence, incorporating video projections and light devices in collaboration with sound artist Magali Babin.
+She is currently working as a creative ally with Edon Descollines (associate artist of the company Joe Jack et John) for his show Trou Noir(Espace Libre, October 2025).
+Since 2023, she has been a Chargée de Cours at UQAM and teaches for EDCM and DAC.
+Since 2021, she has also been working in the plant field at the Jean-Talon Market.
+With her hands in the earth and "out of the dance circuit," this fascinating sphere has become essential for maintaining a good mental balance and providing the necessary space for reflection in her artistic practice.